clojurewerkz/ogre.docs/articles/getting_started.md

 ### Reading this documentation

-This series of guide is organized to be read mostly linearly.
+This series of guides is organized to be read mostly linearly.
 That means that you can probably read it from start to finish and understand what is going on.
 We start from the basics, with traversals, transformations, query executions, and filters.
 Then we